Solve legal and finance before it's too late

-Make it clear that you won’t continue work until you receive the payment after a milestone, as per the agreed schedule.
+Make it clear that you won’t continue work until you receive the payment after a milestone, as per the agreed payment schedule.
 You need to overcome your fear of confrontation and look out for your interests too.
-Have a clear deadline when the client needs to pay or you keep the deposit and aren’t obligated to finish the work.
+Have a clear deadline and invoice due date when the client needs to pay or you keep the deposit and aren’t obligated to finish the work.
 Don’t learn this the hard way.

 - before the kickoff meeting